sidecus/layeredsettings/README.md

 # layeredsettings
 .Net Core lib which supports **Layered Environment Settings** when loading settings.

-.Net Core default host builder introduces the capability of adding environment based settings (```appsettings.Development.json``` for exmaple).
-It also loads ```appsettings.json``` first before the environment specific settings which can save us time from repeating the same setting in different setting files.
+.Net Core default host builder introduces the capability of adding [environment based settings](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1) for example ```appsettings.Development.json```.
+It also loads ```appsettings.json``` before the environment specific settings.
+This is a huge time saver for developers and avoids having to repeat  configuration values among different setting files.
-However, sometimes this is still not good enough.
+However, sometimes this is still not sufficient.

 Assume I have this environment setup:
 1. A Production environment which overrides ```appsettings.json``` with production specific settings